ngemily/532_report/src/tools.md

 thoughts.
 I frequently referred to and annotated older notes.
 Overall it helped me organize and develop my thoughts.

+### Verilog

+Throughout this project, I learned to use more features of Verilog.
+This is by far the largest Verilog project I have taken on and I need to keep it modular and easy to work with.
+I used parameters and modules to organize my design hierarchically.
+I used macros in a header file to easily adjust bus widths and access debug features.
+Eventually, I wanted my design to compile differently depending on if I was in simulation or compiling for hardware.
+Here I used Modelsim's interface for defining macros at compile time.

+I hit a limitation with Modelsim ASE.
+It doesn't support the use of SystemVerilog asserts, which was unfortunate as it seemed like a good way to introduce unit testing in my modules.

 ### Vivado

 #### RTL Viewer